dasmlab/iskoces/README.md

 - **Multiple Backends**: Supports LibreTranslate and Argos Translate
 - **Self-Hosted**: No external dependencies, runs entirely within the container
 - **Lightweight**: No GPU required, CPU-only inference
+  - **Note**: LibreTranslate includes PyTorch, so the Docker image is ~5-6GB.
+This is expected for ML-based translation engines.
 - **Network Isolation**: All communication via localhost, no egress needed

 ## Architecture